 Conclusion — which type of mortgage package should you choose?

 I’m not saying that fixed rates are not viable.
 In fact, they are still good for their purpose, which is to protect against any further increments and give you peace of mind with fixed instalments for the next couple of years.
-Plus, there has been a launch of 5-year fixed rate packages, which is something we haven’t seen in over a decade.

 However, you will probably save more with a floating package.
 With the current gap, it will take a fair bit of increments for floating rates to overtake fixed rates.